By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 Property tax relief

 - Homestead Exclusion: greater of $25,000 or 50% off taxable value.
-2026 income limit $38,800.
+2025 income limit $38,800.
 Age 65+ or totally and permanently disabled.
-Deadline June 1.

 - Disabled Veteran Exclusion: $45,000 off, no income limit, no age requirement.
+An unmarried surviving spouse may also qualify.

+All three use Form AV-9, available from the tax office.
+If you missed the June 1 deadline, call and ask: late applications can sometimes be accepted for good cause.
 For the full walk-through of how these statewide programs work (and the Circuit Breaker lien trap in particular), see our guide to NC senior property tax relief.

 Food

-- SNAP (food stamps) through Alamance County DSS: 336-570-6532.
+- SNAP (food stamps) through Alamance County DSS is income-based, so working families qualify too.
+Apply at epass.nc.gov or 336-570-6532.

 Heating, cooling, and utility bills